byu-cpe/ecen224/_pages/lab_setup.md

 ---

 ### Git Configuration
 Every time you use a **new machine for the first time**, you will need to need to let the `git` program know who is making changes to any repository that you have cloned to your computer.
-To set the default email address and name associated
+To set the default email address and name associated run the following commands:

 ```bash
 git config --global user.name "Your name here"
 git config --global user.email your_email@email.com
 ```

+Your email address should be the same one you used to sign up for GitHub.

 ### GitHub Class Assignments